-There are several precautions which must be observed when handling storage batteries and especially when charging.
+There are several precautions which must be observed when handling storage batteries, and especially when charging.

-When a flooded (vented) storage battery is being charged, it generates a substantial amount of hydrogen and oxygen.
-The vent caps should be left in place and no open flames, sparks or other means of ignition should be allowed in the vicinity.
+When a storage battery is being charged, it generates a substantial amount of hydrogen and oxygen.
+The vent caps should be left in place, and no open flames, sparks, or other means of ignition should be allowed in the vicinity.
+Always turn off the power before connecting or disconnecting a storage battery from a charging line.